Cop's body found from nullah

 Amritsar, April 4

-The body of a gunman, deployed for the security of the DSP, Attari, was found near the Ganda Nullah here on Tuesday.
+The body of a gunman, deployed for the security of the DSP, Attari, was found near a nullah here on Tuesday.
 The deceased has been identified as Mohit Sharma.

 According to information, residents of nearby areas out on a morning walk found the body, which had several injury marks on Mohit’s face.
 The residents immediately informed the police.
 After reaching the spot, the police started investigating the matter.